 Don't be afraid to ask for help and don't delay.

 We will deal with your concerns confidentially and sensitively and will make sure you get the help you need.

-- make sure you are receiving all benefit you may be entitled to
+- make sure you are receiving all benefits you may be entitled to

-- refer you to other agencies for a financial assessment if you have multiple debts
+- refer you to other agencies for help if you have multiple debts

 It is your responsibility to ensure that your rent is paid on time and in full.